tytydraco/yessleep/out/Has_anyone_heard_of_instadamn.md

 There it was.
 In black & white.
 Reel after reel of young men turned decrepit in time-lapse terror.
 And there stood statuesque Vera next to them all.

 Each played out the same drama.
 Each reel starting out with Vera hideously decrepit yet by the time the curtain dropped Vera was again young as springtime.
-But the men, it was the exact opposite.
-They had been drained of their essence.
+But for the men, it played out exactly the opposite.
+They had been drained of their essence; sweet bird of youth never to fly high again.

+My first thought?
+Run!
+My legs response?

+*Fuck you, Chief.*

-I thought, Run!
-But my legs did not cooperate.
+No, my legs did not cooperate.
 I remained frozen in my chair.
-The cat scooched in, pawing at my robe; mewling piteously.
+The crazy cat now scooched in, pawing at my robe frantically; mewling piteously.

-Then a funny thing happened; the electric went out.
+Then a funny thing happened; the lights went out.

 I picked up my phone.
-It hesitated, but still recognized my face.
+It hesitated, but it still recognized my face.

 The camera app was open and pointed at me.
 It captured my face effortlessly only it wasn't my face.
 Well, not quite.
 This face had more character if hard times build such a thing.
 And more fright lines.
 Wrinkles, wrinkles deep enough to hide a sesame seed.